-When we build a chart, we're usually trying to answer a question for ourselves or our boss:
+When we build a chart, we're usually trying to answer a question:

 - How many deals did we close last quarter?

 - Are we on track to meet our goal this year?

 - Who are our top ten salespeople?

 When the chart type is set to bar, column, range bar, range column, bubble, donut, pie, candlestick, ohlc (high Low), or waterfall, users can define the color scheme of the chart.
 Via Chart Properties, users can select Series Colors to choose from available color themes.

 Color settings are retained when cards are saved and also if the chart type for the card is changed.